 All reading assignments for the semester will be posted in the Moodle course calendar at the beginning of the course.
 You are expected to read the material before attending the lecture session.
 Normally, we will cover one chapter of the text per week, usually about 20-30 pages.
 This material is targeted for freshman college students, but my experience is that most high school students can handle it if they pace themselves.

-Reading assignments often include references to animations or exercises on the companion website.
+Reading assignments often include references to animations or exercises on the web.
 You are expected to view these unless they are listed as optional!